duderstadt-lab/mars-docs/docs/image/PeakTracker.md

 * *Microscope* - The name of the microscope used for data collection.
 This name is included in the metadata record.
 * *Pixel length* - Length of a pixel in the microscope system used for data collection.
 * *Pixel units* - Units of the provided pixel length.
+* *Norpix format* - Tick if a dataset in the Norpix format is analyzed.

 ### Output